 “In your condo’s living room at the Grant Park Tower, on your cherry console table under the east windows, are two items: a portrait of your family having dinner at Cancun, Mexico, and a Grecian vase with an image of the Goddess Aphrodite.
 If I need you, Mac, I can find you.”

 “Well, you little devil!”
-Mac said, laughed heartily.
+Mac said, laughed heartily as Angel smiled.

-“Tower homeYou have work to do.
+“I’m teasing you, Mac.
+There’s a Grant Park Tower promotional video of your apartment on their website.
+I would never invade your home.
+You have work to do.
 It’s time for me to leave.”

 With that, Angel stood up, and Mac followed suit.
-Stepping closer to him, she placed both of her hands on his rib cage.
+Stepping closer to him, she placed her hands on his rib cage.
 He knew what she wanted and embraced her immediately.
 Angel hugged him tightly, digging her face into his shoulder.
 Mac could smell the body wash she used, the faint smell of jasmine in her hair.
-It was intoxicating.
+It was enthralling.

 Releasing the hug, she looked at his face; they were inches apart.
 He wanted to kiss her, but he remembered Ronnie’s advice.
 As her eyes widened just a smidge, like we all sometimes do after asking a question, Angel slowly stepped back, flashing a luminous smile.